Byrd Polar and Climate Research Center: Polar Meteorology

 The Polar Meteorology group has developed a model (Polar MM5) that is used to forecast weather conditions in the polar regions.
 The model has been used to stimulate conditions on the North American continent during the last ice age.
 In addition to weather prediction, the Polar MM5 model has been used for several simulations that examine the current and past climates over ice sheets, including one that illustrates conditions on the North American continent during the last ice age.

 The Polar Meteorology Group also used the MM5 model to create what is called the Antarctic Mesoscale Prediction System (or AMPS).
 AMPS is a forecasting system used to make weather forecasts for Antarctica and the surrounding Southern Ocean in support of the United States Antarctic Program.

 Polar Rock Repository

 BPRC maintains a large, unique collection of geological samples and materials at the Polar Rock Repository.
 The PRR is a national facility that houses rock sample collections from Antarctica obtained by U.S. scientists over the past 40+ years.

-Dr. Anne Grunow is the curator of the Polar Rock Repository.
+Anne Grunow is the curator of the Polar Rock Repository.
 It is the only facility of its kind in the United States.
 The facility has storage capacity of ~140,000 rock samples and more than 30,000 samples have been catalogued already.
 The sample collections are available for researchers, educators, and museums to use.
 An online database and educational materials are available to help educate the public about polar geology.